Seeing People Off

 "[Seeing People Off] must be read for a long time.
 It will be receiving awards, translated and made into a film, it will be put into anthologies.
 They will declare it as one of the most important works of new Slovak prose."

 Jana Beňová is one of the most acclaimed Slovak authors, winner of the European Union Prize for Literature.
 She is a poet and novelist, author of the novels Seeing People Off, Away!
 Away!
 (Two Dollar Radio, 2018), Parker, and Honeymoon, as well as three collections of poems.
 Though her work has been widely translated throughout Europe, Seeing People Off is her first novel translated into English.

 About the Translator

 Janet Livingstone was born in Boston, Massachusetts, and ventured to Czechoslovakia just after the 1989 Velvet Revolution.
-Among her full-length book translations are Master your Stage Fright by Slovak master violinist, Bohdan Warchal and Piata loď (working title: Boat Number Five) by novelist Monika Kompaníková.
+Among her full-length book translations are Master your Stage Fright by Slovak master violinist, Bohdan Warchal and Piata loď (Boat Number Five) by novelist Monika Kompaníková, which was one of three finalists for the EBRD Literature Prize 2022, one of the few international literature prizes which recognizes both author and translator equallly.
 In addition to Jana Beňová, her current translation projects include the novels The Best of All Worlds by Slovak-Swiss author Irena Brežná and The Arab World—Another Planet? by Emire Khidayer.
 Janet lives in Seattle with her two children.